 - We serve patients from Eklutna to Girdwood

-- Patients are referred to us from all hospitals in Anchorage
+- Patients are referred to us from hospitals and physician clinics in Anchorage bowl

 - We accept Medicaid, Medicare and private insurance